 And from Microsoft’s 10-K, filed ultimate August:

 These disclosures aren’t, on the entire, highly surprising.
-The concept of the “danger factors” section is to keep traders informed but also mitigate destiny proceedings that might accuse control of hiding capacity troubles.
+The “danger factors” section aims to keep traders informed and mitigate destiny proceedings that might accuse control of hiding capacity troubles.
 Because of this, they tend to be extremely broad in their remit, masking even the maximum apparent ways a commercial enterprise could go wrong.
-This may consist of problems like “a person made a better product than us, and now we don’t have any clients,” and “we spent all our cash so now don’t have any.”
+This may include problems like “a person made a better product than us, and now we don’t have any clients,” and “we spent all our cash, so now we don’t have any.”

-And Microsoft and Google are doing more significant than many corporations to keep abreast of this risk.
-Microsoft, for instance, is arguing that the facial popularity software program wishes to be regulated to guard against potential harms, at the same time as Google has started the slow business of attractive with policymakers and teachers approximately AI governance.
-Giving buyers a heads-up to most effective seems truthful.
+Microsoft and Google are doing more than many corporations to keep abreast of this risk.
+Microsoft, for instance, is arguing that the facial recognition software program wishes to be regulated to guard against potential harm.
+At the same time, Google has started the slow business of engaging with policymakers and teachers about AI governance.
+Giving buyers a heads-up to the most effective seems truthful.